mnentwig/aCCb/readme.md

 * "declval" in such an expression provides access to objects and methods without requiring a constructor

 ## Notes: String to number
-append known sentry token and use std::istringstream >> myVar.
-Then check ss.good() than read string and confirm sentry token (>> will silently eat whitespace on both sides)
+std::istringstream >> myVar works "almost" but fails silently on negative values for unsigned types.
+See str2num implementation.

 ## Notes: istream
 * use return value e.g. bool flag = (is >> val);